k2view-academy/K2View-Academy/articles/39_fabric_catalog/09_build_artifacts.md

 The artifact is created for the Catalog version, which is displayed in the application.
 The last column's heading holds the version number, **V4** in the above example.
 This column remains always empty.

 Note that a Catalog artifact can be created for any Catalog version.
-Each new artifact overrides the previous one in the Project tree.
+Each new artifact overrides the existing artifact in the Project tree.

 ### Split and Combine Artifacts